PRX/Infrastructure/ci/README.md

 The configuration for each build is determined by the event Lambda function.
 This includes properties such as:

 - The [build specification](http://docs.aws.amazon.com/codebuild/latest/userguide/build-spec-ref.html) used to run the build
-- The location, in S3, of the code to be tested
+- The location, in GitHub, of the code to be tested
 - Various environment variables that help with the rest of the CI process

 #### Build Events